bitwarden/test-the-web/client/docs/forms/login/iframe-login-sandboxed.md

 title: sandboxed iframe login form
 sidebar_label: iframe (sandboxed)
 sidebar_position: 3
-description: This is a login form nested within an inline frame (iframe) utilizing the sandbox attribute which is set to `allow-scripts allow-same-origin`.
+description: This is a login form nested within an inline frame (iframe) utilizing the sandbox attribute which is set to `allow-scripts allow-forms allow-same-origin`.
 It will POST on submit.
 ---

 <iframe